Tomorrow I will have been married to My Sweet Baboo for 35 years.

 So do I care about the supposed errors and contradictions and problems with the Bible?
 No!

 I know the editor!
 I've read it enough times to understand what He wants me to know and what he wants me to do with my life.
-What I don't yet understand, it's my experience that one day I will understand it perfectly.
-I am content as one who walks a road, knows where he is going, but cannot see his destination clearly yet because there is still some distance to go.
+Whatever I don't yet understand, it's been my experience that one day I will understand it perfectly.
+I am content as one who walks a road, knows where he is going, but cannot yet see his destination clearly, because there is still some distance to go.
 You may not be able to predict the twists and turns of the road along the way, but you know what waits you down at the end.

 So I do not care to hear your account of how you figured out how not to feel guilty over your pet sins anymore by picking apart the Bible.
 I've heard it.
-In the end, you're only kidding yourself, but then that's between you and God isn't it.
+In the end, you're only kidding yourself.
+That's not my business though.
+That's between you and God isn't it.

 A recent survey of Britishers (who were evidently strapped to a polygraph on completion of the survey), discovered that 2 out of 3 lied about what books they have read.
 The book that Englishmen and women lied about having read most frequently?